 - 2 tbs.
 Yellow Mustard or Dijon Mustard

 - Salt and Pepper to taste

 - Preheat the oven on 375 degrees Fahrenheit.
 Line the baking pan with parchment paper.

 - Wash the Potatoes, peel and cut into long strips for the Fries.
 Soak in the cold water for about 10 minutes then dry with kitchen towel, preferably cotton.
-Season Sweet potato fries with salt, pepper and oil.
+Season Sweet potato fries with salt, pepper, and oil.
 Toss them with your hands to code each of the fries.
 Roast potatoes for 20 minutes or until they are tender and look done.

-- I used food processor.
+- I used a food processor.
 It was convenient and this thick dressing was done in a few minutes.